jestjs/jest/docs/en/ExpectAPI.md

 ### `.toThrowErrorMatchingSnapshot()`

-Use `.toThrowErrorMatchingSnapshot` to test that a function throws a error matching the most recent snapshot when it is called.
+Use `.toThrowErrorMatchingSnapshot` to test that a function throws an error matching the most recent snapshot when it is called.
 For example, let's say you have a `drinkFlavor` function that throws whenever the flavor is `'octopus'`, and is coded like this:

 ```js
 function drinkFlavor(flavor) {